shailrshah/ELF-Virus/README.md

 `./virus`

 If you make changes to the code, make sure the value of `SIZE` in [virus.c](src/virus.c) is the same as the size of the virus object file.
 You can get its size by running `wc virus -c`.

-### What is an ELF Virus?
-An ELF Virus is a malicious piece of code that targets ELF (Executable and Linkable Format) executeables.
-It infects these executables in such a way that after being affected, these executables carry out some things invisible to the user.
-If the ELF Virus is able to get root access, it can cause significant damage to the system.

-### How it works
-1. Something bad is executed.
-2. An ELF executeable that has not yet been infected is searched for in the current working directory.
-If found, the executable is infected, by adding the virus code before the execuatble, and a magic number or a signature at the end of the executable.
-3. If the object file that is being executed is the original virus file itself, a magic number or a signature is added at the end of the file.
-Otherwise, the original code of the executable is executed.

 ### References
 - [ELF Virus, Part I By Himanshu Arora](https://nnc3.com/mags/LJ_1994-2014/LJ/213/11185.html)